Become a Seasearch volunteer

 Q. Is the Observer training course a minimum requirement for all volunteers?
 Are there any exceptions, e.g. if I'm a marine biologist?

-A. Yes, all volunteers must have completed the Observer course as a minimum requirement.
+A. Yes, all volunteers must have completed the Observer course as a minimum requirement so volunteers understand our standard marine recording methodology.